Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Parle Private Limited is an Indian food company that owns the famous biscuit brand Parle G. It is also known as the perfect tea companion for Indian families.
 The company is known for manufacturing biscuits with quality, nutrition, and superior taste.
 It has come a long way in the last 8 decades.

-In his case study, we’ll go through the marketing mix, its marketing strategy and campaigns initiated by Parle, and its SWOT analysis.
+In this case study, we’ll go through the marketing mix, the marketing strategy of Parle and its campaigns initiated by Parle, and its SWOT analysis.
 Let us begin the case study by learning more about Parle.

 About Parle